TheTheoM/nodeServer/README.md

 ## What you need for connecting to the server:

-### Registering a Device:
+### "registerDevice":

-- You send this to the server after connection, to tell it the device name, inputs outputs etc.
+- You *send* this to the server after initial connection, to tell it the device name, inputs outputs etc.
 ```
 {
 "type": "registerDevice"                     // [required]